What does it mean to be financially stable?

 As Robert Kiyosaki said, “The key to financial freedom and great wealth is a person’s ability or skill to convert earned income into passive income or portfolio income”.

 The lack of financial understanding by consumers has been signaled as one of the main reasons behind personal financial problems faced by the majority of people.
 Too many people just don’t know savvy financial decision-making, which does not bode well for families, their communities, or the country.

 Financial stability might sound confusing, but it’s just a way of describing the financial system when it’s fulfilling its fundamental roles.
+Being financially stable means being confident about your financial situation by keeping a healthy balance between your income and your expenses – you should be able to cover your expenses without struggling.
 Becoming financially stable is achievable, and it’s entirely in your hands.
 Your financial behavior will lead to a permanent economic existence, and depending on how you look at it, there are several components to follow for financial freedom:

 1. Take Control of Your Expenses

 Keep an accurate list of the money coming in and going out.
 Add up each cent for a month, so you actually know your budget and where it comes from and goes.
 Get rid of any unnecessary expenses.

 2. Set-up an Emergency Fund

 Financial stability begins with knowing you can handle an unexpected expense with ease and not panic.
 The most common advice is to have 3-6 months of all your expenses stashed away.

 3. Balance Your Debt Repayments